chowmean/python-training-for-devops/docs/cliapp.md

 <pre>
 import click
 @click.command()
 @click.option('--name', prompt='Your name',
               help='The person to greet.')
-def hello( name):
+def hello(name):
-    for x in range():
+    for x in range(10):
         click.echo('Hello %s!' % name)

 if __name__ == '__main__':
     hello()
 </pre>

-Here you can take your name as CLI arguement and then this program will print hello your_name.
+Here you can take your name as CLI argument and then this program will print hello your_name.
 Run this command to run it.

 <pre>
-python filename.py youname
+python hello.py --name=conan
 </pre>

 Now you can divide options in two type required and optional ones.